sundeepbassi/quizzy-movies/README.md

 2) As a user I want to play a quiz game about movies.

-3) As a user I want to know which questions I got correct and those I got incorrect.
+3) As a user I want to know which questions I got correct and those that I got incorrect.

 4) As a user I want to be able to restart the game at the end.